horseless-labs/industry_chess/log.md

 Problems:
 - `detect_board.py` consistently chooses a region of the video feed that is too small, merely a portion of the board.
 - Once that region is locked in, it seems that no updates are possible.

+## 1352
+Added the ability to manually recalibrate for the board.
+Something about the auto detector is too spotty; must remember to investigate later.